-The students also developed questions to contribute to a national news poll for young Australians to be completed in early 2020.
+The students also developed questions to contribute to a national news poll for young Australians to be promoted by ABC Education in 2020.

 Video footage featuring the 21 news champions is now featured in a new exhibition at MoAD titled, Truth, Power and a Free Press.
 This exhibition explores why journalists do the work they do, examining the ongoing battle for truth and representation in the media.
 It opened on 15 November 2019 and will remain open for several years as a semi-permanent exhibition.

 In our event evaluation 100% of the participants were satisfied with the event experience: 95% of participants stated the event exceeded their expectations.
 All 21 have written detailed testimonials about their experience.
 They include: